ASHdevelopment/standards/ember.md

 fullName: belongsTo('person')
 ```

-- 1.3 Default Unassigned Property
+- 1.3 **Default Unassigned Property**

-When declaring and unassigned property we should default it to `null` instead of `undefined`
+  + When declaring an unassigned property we should default it to `null` instead of `undefined`

+  + Why?
+Because defining a property as `undefined` has the meaning of we didn't define it.
+By setting it to `null` you are explicitly telling the app that the property has been declared

 ```Javascript
 // bad
 foo: undefined